sourcehut-mirrors/chawan/doc/config.md

 ### Regex handling

-Regular expressions are currently handled using libregexp which is included in QuickJS.
+Regular expressions are currently handled using the libregexp library from QuickJS.
 This means that all regular expressions work as in JavaScript.

-There are two different modes of regex preprocessing in Chawan: "search" mode, and "match" mode. "match" mode is used for configurations (meaning in all values in this document described as "regex"). "search" mode is used for the on-page search function (using searchForward/isearchForward etc.)
+There are two different modes of regex preprocessing in Chawan: "search" mode and "match" mode.
+Match mode is used for configurations (meaning in all values in this document described as "regex").
+Search mode is used for the on-page search function (using searchForward/isearchForward etc.)

 #### Match mode

 Regular expressions are assumed to be exact matches, except when they start with a caret (^) sign or end with an unescaped dollar ($) sign.

 In other words, the following transformations occur: